leolelion/jersey-recognition/Journal.md

 - Looked into newer models that could enhance the pipeline.
 - Assessed the different benchmarks for newer models compared to the existing ones in the pipeline.
 - Looked at the output files from Tanners replication to assess the efficiency of the current models in the pipeline, and where improvements can be made.
+### Imam
+- Looked into other data preprocessing techniques.
+- Figured that super resolution is necessary for further improvement.

 # Seventh week 26/Feb/2025
 ## Work Done